Nuxify/flirt/README.md

 - iOS Simulator (Run `open -a Simulator` in the Terminal)
 - Physical device (Connect phone to your development machine)

-3. Run the command `make` on the Terminal.
-This will automatically run a sequence of commands such as `make install` that are necessary for running the project.
+3. Run the command `make compile` on the Terminal.
+This will automatically run a sequence of commands that are necessary for running the project.

+4. Create a .env file in the root of the folder, copy the contents of .env.example and fill it with the corresponding data.

-4. Voila!
+5. Voila!
 The project should now be running on your designated simulator/device.

 To use Flutter debug tools, go to Run -> Start Debugging in VS Code.